Magnusalt/elsewhere/README.md

 	•	Polyglot orchestration with Python, C#, and modern CI/CD workflows

 The application itself revolves around suggesting travel destinations based on personal preferences and moods rather than predefined filters.

+### Known issues

++ No Tests
++ Auth via Keycloak not rock solid
++ No instructions on how to get started
++ web app is just default next.js starter